-Locally, he was educated at Harrington Sound Primary School, and at Prospect Secondary School for Boys (also known as Cunningham's).
-He earned a Diploma in Hotel Management from the Lewis Hotel School in Washington, D.C. and has pursued programmes of study at Bermuda College, the City College of Chicago, the University of Maryland, and the George Meany Labour College, Washington, D.C.
+Derrick Burgess was educated at Harrington Sound Primary School, and Prospect Secondary School for Boys (also known as Cunningham's).
+He earned a Diploma in Hotel Management from the Lewis Hotel School in Washington, DC and pursued programmes of study at Bermuda College, the City College of Chicago, the University of Maryland, and the George Meany Labour College, Washington, DC.

-His involvement in trade unionism began with his election as shop steward at the Holiday Inn Hotel.
-He steadily rose to prominence in the BIU, becoming President of the Hotel and Restaurant Division and later Vice President.
-In 1996, he became President, a position he held for ten years.
+He began his career as a busboy at the now-defunct Coral Island Hotel, before rising to General Manager.
+He rose to the level of Vice President of the Hotel and Restaurant Division, and in 1996 he became President, a position he held for ten years.

-His term as Minister of Labour and Immigration saw the enactment of the Bermuda Immigration and Protection Amendment Act 2007, representing the culmination of a comprehensive review of the law relating to land holding in Bermuda.
+His term as Minister of Labour and Immigration saw the enactment of the Bermuda Immigration and Protection Amendment Act 2007.